 3. Keep up with medication

 If possible accompany your elderly relative to their GP regularly to review their medication.
 Ask questions about possible drug interactions, and take note of any new symptoms (drowsiness, allergic reactions, loss of appetite and others) after starting or changing medications.
 Ensure that drugs are being dispensed in a way which makes it easy to take them regularly (using daily Dosette boxes, for example) – and for you to monitor if necessary.
+Also, make sure to get the right medicines and avoid substance abuse no matter what!

 4. Visit the dentist every six months